kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ```

 ##### must-revalidate
-**`must-revalidate`** it might happen sometimes that if you have network problems and the content cannot be retrieved from the server, the browser may serve stale content without validation. `must-revalidate` avoids that.
+**`must-revalidate`** it might sometimes happen that if you have network problems and the content cannot be retrieved from the server, the browser may serve stale content without validation. `must-revalidate` avoids that.
 If this directive is present, it means that stale content cannot be served in any case and the data must be re-validated from the server before serving.

 ```html
 Cache-Control: max-age=3600, public, must-revalidate
 ```

 ##### proxy-revalidate
-**`proxy-revalidate`** is similar to `must-revalidate` but it specifies the same for shared or proxy caches.
+**`proxy-revalidate`** is similar to `must-revalidate`, but it specifies the same for shared or proxy caches.
 In other words `proxy-revalidate` is to `must-revalidate` as `s-maxage` is to `max-age`.
 But why did they not call it `s-revalidate`?.
 I have no idea why, if you have any clue please leave a comment below.

 ##### Mixing Values
 You can combine these directives in different ways to achieve different caching behaviors, however `no-cache/no-store` and `public/private` are mutually exclusive.